Cross-country Skiing in the South

 |Pine Grove Furnace State Park|

-Nordic skiers can enjoy the use of the railroad grade when snow conditions allow.
+Nordic skiers enjoy the rail trail when snow conditions allow.
 Although no trails are specifically designated for cross-country skiing, numerous opportunities exist, especially during winters with heavy snowfalls, both within the park and on the surrounding state forest lands.

 |Poe Valley State Park|